RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ![](images/ug/tools/schema_compare_import_LB_dialog_valid_state.png)

-We advise you to restart the program after adding a key for more correct program work.
+We advise you to restart the program after adding a key for correct program work.
 Settings сhanges will not be applied to the comparison wizard if it is already open in another window.
 The key will be saved in the DBeaver settings.
-If you specified the key in the .ini file, as well as installed another key through the Import Key dialog, then the key from the .ini file will be in priority.
+If you specified the key in the .ini file and installed another key through the Import Key dialog, then the key from the .ini file will be in priority.

-If the license key is valid, then the `Object types` dialog will be extended on PRO objects.
+If the license key is valid, the `Object types` dialog will be extended on PRO objects.
-(If PRO objects didn't appear in schema compare changelog - check your logs.
+(If PRO objects didn't appear in the schema compare changelog - check your logs.
 Maybe license expired or key is invalid)

 ![](images/ug/tools/schema_compare_settings_PRO_types.png)